krahets/hello-algo/en/docs/chapter_computational_complexity/performance_evaluation.md

 Suppose we have algorithms `A` and `B`, both capable of solving the same problem, and we need to compare their efficiencies.
 The most direct method is to use a computer to run these two algorithms, monitor and record their runtime and memory usage.
 This assessment method reflects the actual situation, but it has significant limitations.

 On one hand, **it's difficult to eliminate interference from the testing environment**.
 Hardware configurations can affect algorithm performance.
 For example, an algorithm with a high degree of parallelism is better suited for running on multi-core CPUs, while an algorithm that involves intensive memory operations performs better with high-performance memory.
 The test results of an algorithm may vary across different machines.
-This means we would need to test the algorithm on various machines to calculate average efficiency, which is impractical.
+This means testing across multiple machines to calculate average efficiency becomes impractical.

 On the other hand, **conducting a full test is very resource-intensive**.
-As the volume of input data changes, the efficiency of the algorithms also changes.
+Algorithm efficiency varies with input data size.
 For example, with smaller data volumes, algorithm `A` might run faster than `B`, but with larger data volumes, the test results may be the opposite.
 Therefore, to draw convincing conclusions, we need to test a wide range of input data sizes, which requires excessive computational resources.

 ## Theoretical estimation